-Legal Jailbait: The trope is played with when Scott meets an elf who looks about ten, but is several hundred years old.
+Legal Jailbait: The trope is played with when Scott meets an elf who looks about ten, but is very much over a thousand years old.
 He innocently remarks about her looks and she is the one who takes it the other way:

 Scott Calvin: You know, you look pretty good for your age.

 Judy: Thanks, but I'm seeing someone in wrapping.